 - soles of the feet

-- breasts (particularly the areas around the nipples)
+- the breasts, particularly the areas around the nipples

 - male genitalia